stadium-software/validations-cheatsheet/README.md

 new Date(DatePicker.Date).getFullYear() == 2024 || new Date(DatePicker.Date).getFullYear() == 2025
 ```

-# Control Validations in scripts
+# Creating Validations in scripts

 Sometimes validations need to do things that cannot be accomplished in Javascript expressions, like a lookup in an external system for example.
-To maintain a consistent user experience with regard to validation errors, the "IsValid" flag and Error Text can in such cases also be set programatically.
+To maintain a consistent user experience with regard to validation errors, the "IsValid" flag and Error Text can also be set programatically using a *SetValue* action.

-Scripts that process Control data are triggered only after all Controls have passed the validation defined in the "IsValid Rule" property.
-Where necesssary additional validations can then be run and the "IsValid" and Error Text properties can be set for on any Control using *SetValue* action.

 ![](images/ScriptValidations.png)

+# Validations Execution Sequence

+By default all controls are assumed to be valid and their "IsValid" flag is "true".

+First controls that are referenced in Event Handlers must pass "IsValid" rules.

+Once all controls pass the "IsValid" rules, page scripts are executed.
+In scripts the "IsValid" flag and Error Text can be set for any control using *SetValue* actions.